projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

     covariates_csv = 'test-data/gwas/covariates.csv.gz'
     continuous_phenotypes_csv = 'test-data/gwas/continuous-phenotypes.csv.gz'

-Glow supports Whole Genome Regression (WGR) as GloWGR, a parallelized version of the `regenie <https://rgcgithub.github.io/regenie/>`_ method (see the `preprint <https://www.biorxiv.org/content/10.1101/2020.06.19.162354v2>`_).
+Glow supports Whole Genome Regression (WGR) as GloWGR, a distributed version of the `regenie <https://rgcgithub.github.io/regenie/>`_ method (see the `preprint <https://www.biorxiv.org/content/10.1101/2020.06.19.162354v2>`_).
 GloWGR supports two types of phenotypes:

 - Quantitative
 - Binary

 Many steps of the GloWGR workflow explained in this page are common between the two cases.
 Any step that is different between the two has separate explanations clearly marked by "for quantitative phenotypes" vs. "for binary phenotypes".

 -----------
 Performance